- Single adults with an income of $75,000 or less will receive $600.

 - Married couples with no children earning less than $150,000 will receive $1,200.

-- Parents also receive $500 for each qualifying child under the age of 17.
+- Parents will also receive $500 for each qualifying child under the age of 17.

 No, these payments are not taxable.

 The IRS will use the information on Form SSA-1099 and Form RRB-1099 to distribute payments to Social Security recipients who did not file a tax return in 2018 or 2019.
-Recipients will receive these payments as they would normally receive benefits.
+Recipients will receive their EIP through the same method in which they receive their Social Security benefits.
 If you don’t normally receive these forms, you can use the web-based tool to submit direct deposit information.

 To be considered a qualifying dependent for the stimulus payment, a foster child must:

 - Have lived with the taxpayer for over half of the year

 - Not have provided more than half of their own support

 Those excluded include the wealthy, “nonresident aliens” and “dependents” who have been claimed on someone else’s tax return will not receive an economic impact payment.

 The IRS urges taxpayers to be on the lookout for calls and email phishing attempts about COVID-19.
 The IRS will not call, text or send messages via social media to request financial information or demand payment.